 State ADA Coordinator

-As the State ADA Coordinator, Nuckles’ responsibilities include advising, consulting and collaborating with state and federal agencies to develop comprehensive policies and programs.
-She will also develop, implement and monitor a statewide program to assure compliance with the federal ADA.
+As the State ADA Coordinator, Ms. Nuckles’ responsibilities include advising, consulting and collaborating with state and federal agencies to develop comprehensive policies and programs to assure compliance with the federal ADA.
+She is also tasked with assisting state supervisory personnel with reasonable accommodation issues in the workplace.

 Prior to this role, Ms. Nichols worked for four years as the executive assistant to the Deputy Chief of Staff for Gov. Earl Ray Tomblin.
 She began her career in state government in December 1994 as the Administrative Secretary to the General Counsel in the Department of Revenue.
 During her tenure at the Department of Revenue, Ms. Nichols tracked legislation for the entire Department and its 10 agencies for over fifteen years.
 She also provided staff support for the Governor’s Committee on Fair Taxation, the Economic Development Grant Committee, and the Tax Modernization Project.